 The website writers speak English as a second language; with a small team in the UK checking the sites to remove the worst errors.
 The quality is appalling, most sites are a copy and paste job from similar sites with just the names and locations changed.
 The stats for the sites are not based on Google Analytics but an internal platform which inflates the amount of traffic.

 Yell Agency who deal with the customers wanting SEO and PPC services have virtually no training – they were moved into the role and told, “Now you are agency”.
 It’s a huge rip off.

 As to the sales team, they have no SEO training either – they will sell to anyone and promise the earth.
 Done very sneakily, they get customers to sign up on an e-contract with no cancellation allowed.
 They get away with this as the contracts are business to business which do not have a 14-day cooling-off period.

 Customers are not told this.
 Yell’s response to customers who complain is to just upsell them more services and products.
 Yell is primarily a sales company preying on small and vulnerable businesses.
 Your article exposing Yell’s service has now been blocked on Yell’s servers to prevent it being read internally by their staff”

-I was sent the following internal memo from a Yell employee which suggests that Yell may be manipulating their reviews on TrustPilot.
+I was sent the following internal memo from a Yell employee which proves that have been manipulating their reviews on Trustpilot.